uselagoon/lagoon/docs/using-lagoon-advanced/environment-variables.md

 }
 ```

-This defines a environment id `546` specific container registry variable \(available only in that specific environment\):
+This defines a environment ID `546` specific container registry variable \(available only in that specific environment\):

 ```graphql title="Define environment ID."
 mutation addContainerRegistryEnv {